-If you go to Yosemite National Park in the fall, you'll have good weather.
+When you go to Yosemite National Park in the fall, you're likely to have mild weather, making autumn one of the nicest times to visit.
 Cooler temperatures make hiking and rock-climbing more comfortable than in mid-summer.
-If you want to ride a bicycle, you will not only find it cooler, but the roads are less busy, too.
+Bikers will not only find it cooler, but the roads are less busy, too.

-In the fall, you won't have to drive in busy traffic and dodge the crowds in Yosemite Valley.
-Hotels rates also start to drop in the fall at some properties, usually at the end of October.
+In the fall, because Yosemite Valley is less crowded, hotel rates start to drop at some properties, usually at the end of October.

-September through December is peak season for trout fishing, especially for brown trout who thrive in the lower Merced River.
-After the crowds leave, the fish become less wary.
-Easy places for beginning fishermen are Hetch-Hetchy Reservoir or Tenaya Lake, which you can get to from Tioga Road (CA Hwy 120).
-If you want to go, find out more about visiting Hetch Hetchy.
-If water levels permit, stream fishermen can also try the Merced headwaters near the Arch Rock entrance on CA Hwy 140.
+September through December is peak season for trout fishing, especially for brown trout that thrive in the lower Merced River.
+After the crowds leave, the fish become less wary and easier to catch.
+Easy places for beginning fishermen include the Hetch-Hetchy Reservoir or Tenaya Lake, accessible from Tioga Road (CA Highway 120).
+If water levels permit, stream fishermen can also try the Merced headwaters near the Arch Rock entrance on CA Highway 140.

-Vernal, Nevada, and Bridalveil waterfalls run all year, but they slow to a trickle by the end of summer.
+For those looking for waterfall scenery, Vernal, Nevada, and Bridalveil waterfalls run all year, but they usually slow to a trickle by the end of summer.
 Yosemite Falls may still be flowing if it's a wet year, but other waterfalls are likely to be dry.
-You can find more about them in the Yosemite Waterfall Guide.

 Fall Foliage in Yosemite

 You may find that colorful fall foliage is limited to certain areas in Yosemite.
 That's because most of the trees are evergreen.
 In October, the color-turning deciduous trees in Yosemite Valley are photo-worthy, especially the dogwood trees and the maple tree near the chapel.
 Look for a Ranger-led camera walk.
 Ranger and nature programs are an ideal way to find subjects for your photos and learn about Yosemite along the way.